6 ‘healthy’ habits you should stop doing

 You should never feel guilty after eating and you shouldn’t obsess about food.
 Health is about balance.
 For me, that means eating intuitively (asking my body – not my brain – when, how and what it wants to eat), not cutting out any whole food groups and feeling at ease in my body.

-What to do instead: Stop aiming for perfect and start working toward balance.
+What to do instead: Stop aiming for perfection and start working toward balance.
 It’s much healthier.
 Unfollow extreme people or other triggers on social media.

-5. Commenting on others peoples food, weight or eating
+5. Commenting on other people’s food, weight or eating

 “Should you really be eating that?” is one of the most harmful and hurtful questions.